-It is advisable to conduct comprehensive trademark clearance search in Bangladesh to ascertain availability of the proposed mark and also to overcome any objection and opposition with respect to mark later on.
+It is advisable to conduct a comprehensive trademark clearance search in Bangladesh to ascertain the availability of the proposed mark and also to overcome any objection and opposition with respect to marking later on.

 Along with trademark search, it is also advisable to do a comprehensive company search and domain search of the proposed trademark in Bangladesh.

 It is advisable to conduct a comprehensive search for a figuration trademark.
-The device marks include individual marks such as stylized letters, numerals, shapes, plants, celestial bodies, living creatures etc. or combination of marks containing device marks.
+The device marks include individual marks such as stylized letters, numerals, shapes, plants, celestial bodies, living creatures, etc., or a combination of marks containing device marks.
 A device mark search in Bangladesh can be conducted amongst the marks filed and registered as per the Vienna code classification.

 Ordinary trademark applications filed in Bangladesh are applications without claiming any priority.
-Ordinarily a trademark application is filed on form TM-1.
-Multi class trademark applications cannot be filed in Bangladesh.
-However, the Trademarks Act also lays down provisions regarding the filing of priority applications, wherein priority of the mark can be claimed in the said mark filed in a convention country.
+Ordinarily, a trademark application is filed on form TM-1.
+Multi-class trademark applications cannot be filed in Bangladesh.
+However, the Trademarks Act also lays down provisions regarding the filing of priority applications, wherein the priority of the mark can be claimed in the said mark filed in a convention country.